927-Tasadan-Filip/Toy-Language-Interpreter/README.md

 - dynamic variables handling using the heap
 - fork statement which allows concurrent program execution
 - type checking for all statements and expressions before run time
-- garbage collector that deallocates all the heap blocks that are no more referenced
+- garbage collector that deallocates all the heap blocks that are not referenced